-The motivation behind the class of coupled systems that we study comes from various areas such as chemistry, electrophysiology, genetics, and combustion.
-More particularly, biological predator-prey models and population and social dynamics phenomena are modeled by coupled parabolic systems (reaction-diffusion systems), see \cite{Berryman (1992),Britton (1986)}), see also \cite{Wang et al (2020)} for applications to information diffusion in social media and \cite{Meile and Jones (2016)} for microbial processes.
-Also, in chemical processes (see \cite{Orlov and Dochain (2002)}), coupled temperature-concentration parabolic PDEs occur to describe the process dynamics.
-In such systems, the requirement of not controlling all the states arises naturally.
-Feedback stabilization for scalar parabolic PDEs has been studied intensively, see for instance \cite{Boskovic et al (2001),Coron and Trelat (2004),Liu (2003),Russel (1978)}.
-For the vector case, boundary stabilization of parabolic systems where all states are controlled has been achieved via backstepping, see \cite{Vazquez and Krstic} and via modal decomposition in \cite{Katz et al (2021)}.
-When underactuation is considered in coupled PDEs, boundary stabilization has been achieved for some classes of hyperbolic systems in \cite{Aamo (2013),Coron et al (2013),Di Meglio et al (2013a)} via backstepping.
-For hyperbolic systems, boundary stabilization is possible when, via backstepping transformation, some dissipativity property is fulfilled on the boundaries.
-For the class of parabolic systems, when considering underactuations, strict assumptions are imposed on the internal dynamics, see \cite{Baccoli et al (2015)}.
-In the latter, boundary stabilization was achieved for only $2$ coupled parabolic PDEs with boundary control of the first state when a minimum-phase assumption is met in addition to other restrictions on plant and controller parameters.
-In that work, the stabilization of a parabolic system of more than $2$ equations with fewer controls than the number of states and in the presence of distinct diffusion coefficients was posed as an open problem.
+The motivation behind the class of interconnected parabolic systems we study comes from various areas including chemistry, electrophysiology, genetics, and combustion.
+More particularly, biological predator-prey models or population and social dynamics phenomena are modeled by coupled parabolic systems (``reaction-diffusion systems" \cite{Berryman (1992),Britton (1986)}, see also the work in \cite{Wang et al (2020)} for applications to information diffusion in social media, the work in \cite{Gallinato et al (2017)} for tumor growth models, and the work in \cite{Meile and Jones (2016)} for microbial processes).
+Also, in chemical processes \cite{Orlov and Dochain (2002)}, coupled temperature-concentration parabolic PDEs are used to describe the process dynamics.
+In such systems, the requirement of not controlling all states arises naturally.
+Feedback stabilization for scalar parabolic PDEs has been studied intensively \cite{Boskovic et al (2001),Coron and Trelat (2004),Liu (2003),Russel (1978)}.
+For the vector case, boundary stabilization of parabolic systems where all states are controlled has been achieved via backstepping transformation \cite{Vazquez and Krstic} and via modal decomposition in \cite{Katz et al (2021)}.
+When underactuation is assumed in coupled PDEs, boundary stabilization has been achieved for some classes of hyperbolic systems in \cite{Aamo (2013),Coron et al (2013),Di Meglio et al (2013a)} via backstepping.
+For these hyperbolic systems, boundary stabilization is possible when some dissipativity property is fulfilled on the boundaries.
+For the class of parabolic systems, when considering underactuations, strict assumptions are imposed on the internal dynamics \cite{Baccoli et al (2015)}.
+In the latter, boundary stabilization was achieved for only two coupled parabolic PDEs with boundary control of the first state when a minimum-phase assumption is met in addition to other restrictions on plant and controller parameters.
+In that work, the stabilization of a parabolic system of more than two equations with fewer inputs than the number of states and in the presence of distinct diffusion coefficients was posed as an open problem.